sirsquidness/ffu-deploy-notes/README.md

 FFU files advertise in the Microsoft docs that they can be "optimised".
 Be aware that this apparently only works if the FFU image is of a sysprep'd system.
 As we are NOT syspreping, do NOT optimise.
 When we tried it, it truncated almost the entire image.

+Scaling out is easy.
+When deploying the FFU image, you can create multiple cloned SMB servers all containing the same configuration and FFU file.
+Put all of the servers behind a round-robin DNS record and use that DNS record in the `net use` statement.
+Or, have whatever generates the `startnet.cmd` file do the round robining for you.
+Last time we did this, we had 5 servers running and managed to get a large fraction of 100Gbps of imaging traffic.
+Be aware that round robin DNS records might get cached by your DNS resolvers somewhere in your LAN, and so it can be prudent to set a 1 second TTL on the record, and also have the `startnet.cmd` script include a random wait of, eg, up to a minute.

 Security in this configuration is an afterthought.
 The Windows SMB share is globally writable by anonymous users.
 It is left as an exercise for the reader to lock it down a bit more.